 Finding a clinical trial

-Research through clinical trials is ongoing for all types of tumor.
+Research through clinical trials is ongoing for all types of tumors.
 For specific topics being studied for GTD, learn more in the Latest Research section.

-Cancer.Net offers a lot of information about clinical trials in other areas of the website, including a complete section on clinical trials and places to search for clinical trials for a specific type of cancer.
+Cancer.Net offers more information about clinical trials in other areas of the website, including a complete section on clinical trials and places to search for clinical trials for a specific type of cancer.